WHAT'S NEW IN PELICAN

 --------------------------------------------------------------------------------

-Pelican Chamber of Commerce News November 2022 ✧ Norm Carson
+Pelican Chamber of Commerce News February 2024 ✧ Norm Carson

 • During the summer of 2021 Couer Mining contracted a small group of geologists to inspect the Apex El Nido mine area across the inlet from Pelican.
 For Approximately 21 days the group hiked up the trail to the site of the former stamp mill and beyond.
 The geologists gathered approximately 1,000 pounds of mineral samples and took them back for analysis.
-The results of the samples were favorable but current federal policies and inflation caused Couer to not return in 2022.
-Recent contact with the project manager for Millrock Mining revealed they are hopeful that when the economy begins to “normalize” there will be renewed interest in exploration and development.
+The results of the samples were favorable but current federal policies and inflation caused Couer to not return in 2022 or 23.
+Recent contact with the project manager for Millrock Mining revealed they are hopeful when the economy begins to “normalize” there will be renewed interest in exploration and development.

 • The Alaska Marine Highway System recently announced it has submitted a grant to fund expansion of the ferry terminal; the objective to allow service by the new side loading vessel that will eventually replace the stern loading LeConte.
-This project is anticipated to be completed in 2024.
+This project is anticipated to be completed in 2026.